utsav-chindalia/narayanji/highlevel_docs/api_contract.md

   "allowed": true / false
 }

-Purpose: To check if a vendor’s phone number is allowed before triggering OTP login.
+Purpose: To check if a vendor's phone number is allowed before triggering OTP login.